Ant0wan/Ft_printf-unitest/README.md

-Ongoing project:

-Still to be made:
-- documentation README.md
-- CircleCI build test
-- Quality code and reviews

-Recently be done:
-- check the returning value of printf on top of output
-- script to build and code the tests tree
-- added templates
-- added macro in testings for easy replacing
-- void function for testing printf
-- added few tests made be not at the right place (conversions)
-- testing function template for printf testing
-- framework using stdio.h

 # Ft_printf-unitest [![42](https://i.imgur.com/9NXfcit.jpg)](i.imgur.com/9NXfcit.jpg)[![freetime](https://i.imgur.com/8IcDLkc.png)](i.imgur.com/8IcDLkc.png)

 This micro-framework is a fork of Libunit [a 42 project] - a C Programming Language Micro-framework dedicated to unit testings.
 The framework is able to execute series of tests on C functions - one after the other - without interruption.
 It has been made for testing Ft_printf [a 42 project].